Nevis: Geography

 The formation of the island began in mid-Pliocene times, approximately 3.45 million years ago.
-Nine distinct eruptive centres from different geological ages, ranging from mid-Pliocene to Pleistocene, have contributed to the formation.
-No single model of the island's geological evolution can, therefore, be ascertained.
+Nine distinct eruptive centres from different geological ages, ranging from mid-Pliocene to Pleistocene, contributed to the formation.
+No single model of the island's geological evolution can therefore be ascertained.

 Nevis Peak (985 m high) is the dormant remnant of one of these ancient stratovolcanoes.
 The last activity took place about 100,000 years ago, but active fumaroles and hot springs are still found on the island, the most recent formed in 1953.
 The composite cone of Nevis volcano has two overlapping summit craters that are partially filled by a lava dome, created in recent, pre-Columbian time.
 Pyroclastic flows and mudflows were deposited on the lower slopes of the cone simultaneously.

 Nevis Peak is located on the outer crater rim.
 Four other lava domes were constructed on the flanks of the volcano, one on the northeast flank (Madden's Mount), one on the eastern flank (Butlers Mountain), one on the northwest coast (Mount Lily) and one on the south coast (Saddle Hill, with a height of 375 m).
 The southernmost point on the island is Dogwood Point which is also the southernmost point of the Federation of Saint Kitts and Nevis.